 Status as an employee basically depends on who’s calling the shots.

 From this, we can see that there are two types of nannies.
 Some nannies work as employees, hired by the family.
 Other nannies take on the role of an independent contractor.
+Honestly, Newborn Care Specialists are usually the few nannies that qualify as independent contractors.

 How can you determine which you should file as?
 Let’s take a look at each.